“Oh No! What’s my login and password?”

 - Finally: there is our info!

 - Desktop App.
-We can also see our Data via the Desktop App – we have an icon on our computer that takes us to the Desktop App.
+We can also see our Data via the Desktop App on our computer

 - Note: at the bottom of the Desktop App, there is a choice to work offline.

-- Well well!
-See Keeper Blog #2 under Two-factor authentication.
+- See Keeper Blog #2 under Two-factor authentication.
 This Desktop App was needed to solve a problem.

 Disclaimer: The information on this post and on the Barb Brady CPA website are for general information purposes only; it is not intended to be accounting, financial, tax, or legal advice.
 For further information, see Terms of Service.